The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Correlation Function Estimators

 \section{IA Correlation Function Estimators}

-Correlations between the components described in \rsec{correlations} are quantified using the \gls{correlation function} $\xi$.
-This is often measured as a function of separation of pairs along the \gls{LOS} ($\Pi$) and in the \gls{transverse} direction ($r_p$).
+In real or configuration space, correlations between the components described in \rsec{correlations} can be quantified using the \gls{correlation function} $\xi$.
+This is often measured as a function of the separation of pairs along the \gls{LOS} ($\Pi$) and in the \gls{transverse} direction ($r_p$ for physical separation, $\bm{\vartheta}$ for angular separation on the sky).
 Since we are dealing with pairs, these functions are called two-point correlation functions (2PCF).
-As opposed to the power spectra estimators described in the next sections, these correlation functions are less sensitive to survey geometry.
+As opposed to the power spectra \glspl{estimator} described in the next sections, these correlation functions are less sensitive to survey geometry.
 In practice, most observations measure the projection of $\xi$ along the LOS $w_p$.
-While this contains less information than the full 3D correlations, it is more straightforward to observe and model, particularly when used in \gls{weak lensing} analyses.
+While these projected quantities contain less information than the full 3D correlations, they are more straightforward to observe and model, particularly when used in \gls{weak lensing} analyses.